-European Central Bank to end stimulus despite growth worries
+European Central Bank ends stimulus despite growth worries

-FRANKFURT, Germany (AP) — The European Central Bank is expected to halt the stimulus program that it deployed nearly four years ago to nurture a teetering eurozone economy back to health.
+FRANKFURT, Germany (AP) — The European Central Bank will halt at year end the stimulus program that for almost four years has reinvigorated the eurozone economy — despite new risks including global trade wars and Brexit.

-Analysts say the bank is likely to confirm Thursday its plan to stop the program’s monthly bond purchases at year end despite worries about growth.
-The program pumped 2.6 trillion euros ($3 trillion) into the economy of the 19 countries that use the euro.
+Thursday’s decision by the bank’s 25-member governing council closes out a 2.6-trillion euro ($3 trillion) program that President Mario Draghi credits with putting more than 9 million people in jobs.
+The program was launched in March 2015 to help Europe recover from a debt crisis that threatened to break up the 19-country euro currency union.

-Attention will turn to President Mario Draghi’s news conference for clues about whether the bank might postpone its first interest rate increase.
+The ECB says it can phase out the stimulus because the economy is growing at a steady pace and inflation is near its goal of just under 2 percent.
+In November, annual inflation in the eurozone was 2.0 percent, although excluding volatile food and fuel, it remains at a weak 1.0 percent.

 Most Read Business Stories